Your complete guide to wash bays

 Permanent wash bays

 Permanent wash bays provide all-encompassing and permanent solutions for washing vehicles or equipment.
-These units are built into the property through civil construction and are best suited to stable businesses with a long term presence on their site.
+These units are built into the property through civil construction and are best suited to stable businesses with a long-term presence on their site.
 Permanent wash bays are custom designed and engineered for the site.

 Car wash wash bays

 Car wash bays are designed for commercial car washes that provide an environmentally friendly way to clean vehicles.
 These businesses are required by law to treat wastewater before discharging due to the potential of oil and other contaminants.
-Many cash wash bays integrate with other environmentally focussed solutions like wastewater recycling and rainwater harvesting.
+Many cash wash bays integrate with other environmentally focused solutions like wastewater recycling and rainwater harvesting.